Shabazz Muhammad is auditioning with NBA teams for a top scoring position.

 Because of his accuracy spotting up, Muhammad can stretch the floor and provide a target for his point guard in the drive and dish game.

-While being a lefty is an advantage, Muhammad's right hand is awfully weak.
+While being a lefty is an advantage, Muhammad's right hand is weak.
 Rarely does he use it off the dribble.
 Teams that have forced him to do so have contained his scoring for most of the game.

-The only other glaring weakness is creating separation as a perimeter scorer.
+Another glaring weakness is creating separation as a perimeter scorer.
 He doesn't have that step-back mid-range jumper or pull-up long-range three-ball that the top NBA scorers have at their disposal.

 He needs work defensively as well, as he's prone to getting beat on the perimeter by quicker guards.